Therapeutic Massage Technician: Salary, Job Description & Requirements

 Licensing laws affecting therapeutic massage technicians vary by state, but at least 43 states had laws regulating massage therapy in some way as of 2011 (www.bls.gov).
 Completing a massage therapy program is a prerequisite for earning a license in some states.
 State regulations may require a therapeutic massage technician's license to be renewed annually, sometimes with the additional requirement of continuing education courses.

-Related to Therapeutic Massage Technician: Salary, Job Description and Requirements
+Related to Therapeutic Massage Technician: Salary, Job Description & Requirements

 - Recently Updated